Udhruh: Early Muslim period

-Ottoman era
+Ottoman period

 At an unknown date during the Ottoman era (1517–1917), a fort was built in Udhruh.
 It had the roughly the same dimensions and design of the Ottoman fort in Ma'an, which was built in 1559.
 Archaeologist Andrew Petersen estimates that it was constructed by a local leader rather than the Ottoman government.

+The site was abandoned at some point during the Ottoman era.

-Modern era
+Modern period

-Though the area surrounding Udhruh today is barren, archaeologists surmise that the site sat on a lush oasis during the early centuries of its settlement.
-It was abandoned at some point during the Ottoman era and the modern village of Udhruh was established in the late 1930s under the Emirate of Transjordan, a British protectorate that later became the modern-day Kingdom of Jordan.
+The modern desert village of Udhruh was established in the late 1930s under the Emirate of Transjordan, a British protectorate that later became the modern-day Kingdom of Jordan.

 Geography

 Udhruh is situated on the eastern edge of the Sharat highlands of southern Jordan.
 It has an average elevation of 1200 km above sea level.
 The town straddles the country's Desert Highway, and is located 20 km northwest of the governorate capital, Ma'an, 13.5 km east of Petra and Wadi Musa, and 120 km north of Aqaba.

 The climate is generally arid, with the lower-lying western part of town having average rainfall of 150–200 mm. and the higher eastern part seeing 50–100 mm.
 The months of January and February sometimes see heavy downpours that cause erosive gullies.
 The general lack of rainfall is compensated by Udhruh's spring.
 Average temperatures in Udhruh range from 10–15 Celsius in the winter and 30–35 Celsius in the summer.